xanarin/KnowledgeTechTeamPresentation/website/content/blog/maven-tutorial.md

 ## Overview

 Maven is a build automation tool for Java.
-Essentially it's to Java what makefiles are to C. Maven dynamically downloads Java libraries and plug-ins from Maven repositories, then stores them in a local cache.
+Essentially, it's to Java what makefiles are to C. Maven dynamically downloads Java libraries and plug-ins from Maven repositories, then stores them in a local cache.